Leaking Water Heater? Learn How to Handle It Like a Pro

 Safety must come first, especially while handling electrical and plumbing conditions.
 Be it an electric or gas heater, here’s what you should do when you notice a leak first-hand.

-Afterwards, shut down the cold water supply to prevent any additional water from entering the tank.
+Afterward, shut down the cold water supply to prevent any extra water from entering the tank.

 2. Empty the Tank

-If the drain valve or tank is the source of the leakage then it’s time to minimise the water damage.
+If the drain valve or tank is the source of the leakage, then it’s time to minimize the water damage.
 For that, you need to drain the tank.
-Start by attaching a garden hose to the drain valve and let it run into a floor drain or anywhere outside.
+Start by attaching a garden hose to the drain valve and letting it run into a floor drain or anywhere outside.

 Then, open up the drain valve and empty the tank.
 Soon, your water heater’s tank will be empty.
-However, remember to open up the pressure relief valve from the top of the tank.
-As a result, enough air will enter the storage and the draining process will be faster.
+However, remember to open up the pressure relief valve at the top of the tank.
+As a result, enough air will enter the storage tank, and the draining process will be faster.

 3. Does Your Water Heater Need Minor Repairs?

-If your water heater leaking is due to some minor inconvenience then you might be able to make some temporary repairs until professionals arrive.
-In case the leak stems from a loose connection then ensure that you tighten it with a plier or plumber’s tape.
+If your water heater leaking is due to some minor inconvenience, then you might be able to make some temporary repairs until professionals arrive.
+In case the leak stems from a loose connection, then ensure that you tighten it with pliers or plumber’s tape.

 4. Seek Expert Intervention

-If you are unsure how to address a water heater leaking then don’t delay in contacting a professional plumber.
+If you are unsure how to address a leaking water heater, then don’t delay in contacting a professional plumber.
 The moment you notice water dripping from water heaters, call a water heater technician or licensed plumber.

 Hopefully, you have successfully addressed the leak yourself or through a certified professional.
 However, it’s time to make sure that you don’t encounter the same mistake again.
 A little care and maintenance can serve you for the long term.
 So, here’s how you can prevent future issues and save your water heater from leaking: